jimmymut/Registration/README.md

-An html registration form that can be used by an institution
+A sample html registration form for my own practice with css